monsieur-delta/universum/README.md

 - researcher explore Universum using the qualia that arise dynamically in the process of thinking (see **[Assumption of Researcher-Reality Relations](#assumption-of-researcher-reality-relations)** image).

-- the presence of ``Universum`` presupposes the presence of an "externality" in relation to the researcher (including his thinking process and qualia dynamics)
+- the presence of ``Universum`` presupposes the presence of an "externality" in relation to the researcher (including his thinking process and qualia dynamics).

 - precence of ``Universum`` presupposes the presence of an "environment" that is "external" to the researcher.

+- because  the existence of an observable reality is just an assumption, then ``Universum`` can determine the boundaries of the researcher’s reality

 ## Assumption of Researcher-Reality Relations